Arepo/Microblog-logic-Makers-Week-6-challenge-/README.md

 Microblog
 =========

-This was a challenge to create something with (very) basic Twitterlike functionality.
+This was a challenge to create something with (very) basic Twitterlike functionality, and our first skirmish with Sinatra.

-I took the challenge spec rather literally, so it's in plain text and doesn't do anything beyond the given specs (such as allow deletions):
+It's an MVP for the specs below, and logic only (ie in plain text).

 > **Features:**